 When young children draw or scribble, they are using the skills they will need for writing.
+To keep momentum strong, it is important to provide positive feedback to all their efforts.
 You can support preschoolers’ first efforts to write in several ways.
-(See Illinois Early Learning and Development Benchmarks 5.A.ECa, 5.A.ECb, and 19.A.ECe.)

 Encourage young children to draw.

-- When a child has made a drawing, print her name in one corner.
+- When a child has made a drawing, print their name in one corner.
 You might say each letter: “A-V-A spells Ava.
 I wrote your name!”

-- Pay attention to a child’s effort to copy his name.
+- Pay attention to a child’s effort to copy their name.
 “Oh, you worked on writing your name, Alex.
 There is the A, and there is the L.”

 - Remember that children express ideas and tell stories with their drawings.
-You can help a child connect print with spoken words when you invite her to dictate something about her picture while you write what she says on a piece of paper.
+You can help a child connect print with spoken words when you invite them to dictate something about their picture while you write what they say on a piece of paper.
 Having trouble getting started?
 You might ask, “What’s going on in your picture?” or “What name do you want to give your drawing?”
-Point to each word as you read back her dictation.
+Point to each word as you read back the dictation.

 Let children scribble!

 - Keep in mind that a scribbler isn’t just creating random lines and loops.
-He is practicing what it’s like to communicate on paper.
-He might not want to let others see his efforts if, for example, an older sibling talks about scribbling in an insulting way.
-You can help by talking about his scribbles as “working on your writing.”
+They are practicing what it’s like to communicate on paper.
+The child might not want to let others see their efforts if, for example, an older sibling talks about scribbling in an insulting way.
+You can help by talking about their scribbles as “working on your writing.”

-- Talk to a child about her scribbles.
+- Talk to a child about their scribbles.
 You might ask, “How did you get the crayon to make that line?”
 “What did you think about saying?”
-Comment about marks she has made: “That one looks like the D in De’andre’s name.”
+Comment about marks they have made: “That one looks like the D in De’andre’s name.”
 “Did you enjoy making all those swirls?”

-- If a child shows you some scribbles and asks you, “What did I write?”, you might try asking him, “What do you want it to say?” or “What were you thinking about when you were working on it?”
+- If a child shows you some scribbles and asks you, “What did I write?”, you might try asking, “What do you want it to say?” or “What were you thinking about when you were working on it?”